jeffreysorgen/golf-club-sensors/README.md

 which will be useful in the future when a smartphone application is being built.
 In the process of implementing BLE, we're going to examine the structure of the Arduino code.
-Finally, we'll come back to the Accelerometer and fine tune it to more closely match our use case of determining whether the club is in the golf bag or being used.
+Finally, we'll come back to the Accelerometer and fine tune it to more closely match our use case of determining whether the club is in the golf bag or being used. _(Rewrite this para.)_

-_(This "Solving for Power" section should be simplified.)_

 [ Top ](#golf-swing-sensors-overview)[| Accelerometer ](#sensor-accelerometer)[| Power ](#solving-for-power)[| BLE ](#enabling-ble)[]()[]()[]()